New and Enhanced Features in BlockSim

 Calculating the Optimum Replacement Time

 The ability to calculate the optimum replacement time provides a powerful opportunity to reduce costs while maximizing uptime.
-In Version 8, BlockSim makes it easy to enter and manage the information required for these calculations.
+In the Synthesis version, BlockSim makes it easy to enter and manage the information required for these calculations.
 Now you can perform the calculations for any number of blocks with a single click of the mouse, and the software also provides the option to find optimum times for performing maintenance on selected groups of blocks (i.e., for packaging maintenance tasks).

 Automatic Conversion for Time Values Entered in Different Units